 - Records of Early English Drama: Patrons & Performances: https://reed.library.utoronto.ca/about.
 I am venues researcher on this project which is based at the University of Toronto.
 I am currently working with colleagues at De Montfort and Southampton to develop a postgraduate student consortium to investigate performance venues in England.
 The Patrons & Performances site includes a wide range of data about medieval and early modern performers on tour in Britain – their patrons, the performance venues they used and the routes they took across the country.
 The project played a central part in the BBC’s recent Shakespeare on Tour.

 - Paradigms of Play: Conceptualising Early English Performance, c.1400-1600.
-I am working with Dr Stephen Purcell at the University of Warwick on this project, which revises the conceptual lens through which pre-modern drama is currently perceived, analysed and performed.
-It explores the basic conceptual frameworks that underpinned and governed early drama’s characteristic devices and strategies, what Phillip Butterworth has called the ‘shared theatrical terms of reference between those who put on the work and those who witnessed it’.
+This project revises the conceptual lens through which pre-modern drama is currently perceived, analysed and performed.
 Currently, early drama’s ‘shared theatrical terms of reference’ are assumed to be much like our own, premised broadly on the relationship and tensions between illusion and reality, a play world and a real world.
 This model of dramatic purpose is, however, influenced by forms of drama established in the late-nineteenth century.
 This project seeks to recover pre-modern paradigms of play, resituating early drama within the broader performance culture and exploring through performance how acknowledging them might change the way we think of, analyse, historicise and perform plays from the late-medieval and early modern period.

-- Early English Drama and Performance Network: https://earlyenglishdrama.wordpress.com/.
-I founded the network in 2013 as an international hub for researchers, students and practitioners working with medieval and early modern drama and performance.
+- Early English Drama and Performance Network:https://earlyenglishdrama.wordpress.com/.
+I founded the network in 2013 as an international, online hub for researchers, students and practitioners working with medieval and early modern drama and performance.
 The site encourages cross-disciplinary, cross-period dialogue and works especially towards connecting and supporting postgraduates and early career researchers in the field.
 To this end, we run an annual postgraduate symposium in the UK which coincides with the Medieval English Theatre meeting.

 Office: W4.E2 (Rutherford)